2010 Daytona 500: Race

 On lap 17, Harvick failed to pass Earnhardt for the lead into turn three.
 On the following lap, Harvick took the lead on the inside; Kahne and Sadler pushed him to hold the lead until they passed him for first and second on lap 22.
 On the next lap, Harvick returned to the lead as Kahne lost the draft and fell back.
 By lap 26, Kurt Busch had moved to second.
 Harvick, Kurt Busch, and Sadler held a 1.4-second lead by the 30th lap.
 Kurt Busch turned left but did not pass Harvick for the lead.
 Sadler overtook Kurt Busch for second on lap 34.
 Kurt Busch took the lead from Sadler and Harvick two laps later.
 Allmendinger advanced to second place on the 38th lap after starting at the back of the grid.
 Green flag pit stops commenced on the next lap.
 Kurt Busch lost the lead to Allmendinger on the backstretch on lap 45, but reclaimed it three laps later on the inside.
 Allmendinger entered pit road on lap 50, handing the lead to Logano, who held it until his own stop on the next lap.
 Robby Gordon led the 51st lap.

 After the pit stops, Kurt Busch returned to first with Allmendinger second and Johnson third.
 They pulled away from the rest of the field.
 On the 58th lap, Kyle Busch overtook Kahne for fifth place.
 Harvick was stranded on the inside lane, and fell to sixth after Kyle Busch and Kahne passed him on the backstretch on lap 59.
 On lap 65 Joe Nemechek spun into the turn-four wall; Hornish avoided hitting him, but the second caution was called.
 The leaders made pit stops for tires and car adjustments.
 Kenseth stayed on the track to lead one lap until his own pit stop.
 Kurt Busch led at the lap-70 restart.
 On the next lap, Harvick helped Allmendinger retake the lead from Kurt Busch.
 On lap 72, Allmendinger went left, and Harvick passed him to retake the lead.
-Allemdinger reclaimed the lead on lap 73, when cars on the left outpaced those on the right.
+Allmendinger reclaimed the lead on lap 73, when cars on the left outpaced those on the right.
 Bliss spun on the backstretch four circuits later, damaging his car's rear left and bringing out the third caution.